 - (9) Design preparation.
 Designs of storm drainage systems shall be prepared by a licensed professional engineer.
 Complete detail calculations shall be submitted to the Township for review.
 Calculations shall cover the entire drainage basin involved, including consideration of areas outside the proposed subdivision or developed land areas. - (10) Setback to boundaries.
 No piped storm sewer system outlet, detention basin, or energy dissipation structure shall discharge closer than 20 feet from the boundary of any drainage easement under the control of the developer or which may be utilized by the developer, so as to allow for adequate space for stormwater dissipation in vegetated land areas controlled by or available to the developer and/or to allow adequate space for equipment access for future maintenance. - C. Collection system design. - (1) The collection system shall be designed by the Rational Method of Design in accordance with American Society of Civil Engineers Manual No. 37 except where noted, using the formula Q = CiA, unless otherwise approved by the Township. - (a) Capacity: "Q" is the required capacity in cubic feet per second for the collection system at the point of design. - (b) Runoff coefficient: "C" is the runoff coefficient applicable to the entire drainage area.
 It shall be based on consideration of soil conditions, average slope of the drainage area and the ultimate development of the entire drainage area according to comprehensive plans.
-For the various types of ultimate development, the runoff coefficient shall be taken from the table in Appendix $C^{EN(18)}$ unless sufficient engineering data has been presented to the Township Engineer by the developer which information in the judgment of the Township Engineer is sufficient to warrant the use of an alternate runoff coefficient.
+For the various types of ultimate development, the runoff coefficient shall be taken from the table in Appendix C24 unless sufficient engineering data has been presented to the Township Engineer by the developer which information in the judgment of the Township Engineer is sufficient to warrant the use of an alternate runoff coefficient. - (c) Rainfall intensity formula: "i" is the rainfall intensity in inches per hour and shall be determined from rainfall intensity charts for this area, based on time of concentrations, including Overland Flow Time, Manning's Formulae for channelized flow time and pipe flow time.
+The design rainfall frequency shall be taken from the PennDOT Intensity-Duration-Frequency Field Manual, Region 4 as presented in Appendix C.